arvidn/libtorrent/docs/manual.rst

 Peers that have participated in a piece that failed the hash check, may be put in *parole mode*.
 This means we prefer downloading a full piece  from this peer, in order to distinguish which peer is sending corrupt data.
-Whether to do this is or not is controlled by session_settings::use_parole_mode.
+Whether to do this is or not is controlled by settings_pack::use_parole_mode.

 In parole mode, the piece picker prefers picking one whole piece at a time for a given peer, avoiding picking any blocks from a piece any other peer has